WUSTL-Biol4220/home/course_project.md

 Precise definitions for GC-richness, codons, codon usage frequencies, and phylogenetic informativeness are defined in Lab [XX]() (TBD).
 Briefly, GC-richness is the proportion of sites that are in G or C rather than A or T. Codons are the nucleotide triplets that encode amino acids during translation.
 Codon usage frequencies are the proportions that a particular codon-type is used to encode a particular amino acid.
 A phylogenetically informative site is an alignment site that contains at least two individuals of one variant, and at least two individuals of a different variant -- i.e. the site contains enough information to identify a phylogenetic "split".

 As output, this script should output five files in .csv format.
-The beginning of these files will share the name of the alignment -- e.g. `primates_cytb.align_MAFFT.fasta`
+The beginning of these files will share the name of the alignment
 - `prefix.seq_GC.csv`
 - `prefix.site_GC.csv`
 - `prefix.seq_phylo_inf.csv`
 - `prefix.site_codon.csv`
 - `prefix.seq_codon.csv`
 - `prefix.codon_usage.csv`
+where `prefix` is the alignment name except the file extension (`.fasta`) e.g. `primates_cytb.align_mafft` from `primates_cytb.align_mafft.fasta`.

 ---